 The only bad thing about MailChimp’s automation feature is that you have to upgrade your account to use this function because it is not included in the free plan.

-In this terms, MailChimp is absolutely more outstanding than Constant Contact because of the very popular tools it integrates with such as Sugar CRM, Zoho and SalesForce.
+In these terms, MailChimp is absolutely more outstanding than Constant Contact because of the very popular tools it integrates with such as Sugar CRM, Zoho, and SalesForce.
 In terms of social networks, they also integrate with social media services like Facebook, Twitter, Instagram, and LinkedIn.
-Not stop there, MailChimp also integrates with other popular platforms such as WordPress, Shopify, Magento, BigCommerce and WooCommerce.
+Not stop there, MailChimp also integrates with other popular platforms such as WordPress, Shopify, Magento, BigCommerce, and WooCommerce.

 Whereas Constant Contact doesn’t have as many integrations, but it still connects with the major CRM software and social media channels.

 Constant Contact and MailChimp offer fairly different price structures, especially for their introductory offers.
 For more detail, let’s take a look at the price analysis of each service below and find out your own answer!